 |Valve chamber ID||

 It's difficult to get a feel for the compression damping with the fork off the bike.
 Compression damping is intended to control very fast fork movements, and you're not going to simulate that by hand in your garage.
-When the fork is assembled, with oil in it but no springs, it will feel like there's almost no compression damping at all compared to the rebound side.
-This is normal.
+When the fork is assembled, with oil in it but no springs,you will feel the damping increase as the leg is compressed more.
+This effect is the same for both compression and rebound.
+The effect increases at the very bottom to provide the sort of anti-bottoming that the rebound leg has.

 |Damper rod max diameter||23mm|